tmiller711/stocktrack/README.md

 }
 ```
 This test will buy a stock when the rsi is less than 30 and sell when the rsi is greater than 70

-- Available Command:
-  - 'crossing' : define an indicator and define a condition for when to run
-  - 'divergence' : define type of divergence (bull or bear), what indicator to use for the divergence, and how many days to check back for the divergence
-  example: 'divergence bull rsi 15'
-  - 'tp sl' : this is how you define the take profit and stop loss of a trade.
-Example: 'tp 7% sl -2%'

 example 2:
 ```